The difference between Nearshore, Offshore and Onshore software development

 That being said, the big downside of the onshore model is cost, considering that onshore hourly rates below the $75-125 range are rare.
 Talent shortage in the US will also make your search longer, more difficult and expensive.
-So if your goal is to maximize your budget, you’ll likely struggle to find vendors in your home country that can compete with offshore and nearshore rates.
+So if your goal when looking to hire developers is to maximize your budget, you’ll likely struggle to find vendors in your home country that can compete with offshore and nearshore rates.

 Offshore Software Development

 Offshore outsourcing is the most widely known of the three models, and it’s probably what most of us initially associate the term outsourcing with.
-Countries from abroad like Poland, Romania and Ukraine in Europe, and India, China and the Philippines in Asia are some of the most common offshoring destinations from the US market.
+Countries like Poland, Romania and Ukraine in Europe, and India, China and the Philippines in Asia are some of the most common offshoring destinations from the US market perspective.

 The offshore developer workforce has some exceptional talent to offer, and its hourly rates are the lowest among the three models, the range for offshore being $25-50.
 On the other hand, this market can get pretty noisy given its size, and as a result it takes time to find quality companies.

-The main disadvantage of the offshore model when applied by US companies is time zone difference, which makes communication within Agile software development teams a lot more difficult.
+The main disadvantage of the offshore model when applied by US companies is time zone difference, which makes communication and real-time collaboration between Agile software development teams a lot more difficult.
 Flawless organization in this regard will be key in order to avoid project delays and unforeseen costs.